-'''

 <!DefineMacro Yen "<Character \\xb4 >">

-'''

-When you import or open your document in a FrameMaker product, MML replaces each <Yen> statement with a Yen character.
+When you import or open your document in FrameMaker, MML replaces each <Yen> statement with a Yen character.

 For a list of character codes, see the online manual FrameMaker Character Sets.

 Note: MML statement names are not case sensitive, so you should not use macro names that are case sensitive.